Framwellgate School Durham

 Framwellgate School Durham is a large state secondary school and sixth form centre located in the Framwellgate Moor area of Durham City, County Durham, England.
 It was granted academy status in 2011.

 Composition

-At the time of its most recent inspection in May, 2018, the school had approximately 1000 pupils, of which around 120 were in the sixth form.
+At the time of its most recent inspection in November, 2024, the school had approximately 1280 pupils, of which around 135 were in the sixth form.

 The school serves Framwellgate Moor and the nearby Newton Hall estate.
 However, some pupils travel greater distances, typically from outlying former pit villages.

-In the last two Ofsted reports, in May 2018 and December 2015, FSD was graded as a school that "requires improvement".